Dev-akash77/dev-akash77/README.md

 ---

-I'm a self-taught Fullstack Software Developer who started coding at 16 using only a mobile and keyboard.
+I'm a self-taught Software Developer who started coding at 16 using only a mobile and keyboard.
 No CS degree.
 No courses.
 Just relentless learning and building.

 Built **66+ full-stack projects**, ranging from scalable **Microservices** to **real-time apps** using **Docker, Redis, WebSocket**, and modern frameworks.
 Focused on **clean architecture**, **performance-first engineering**, and **AI-powered solutions**.